Faith

 Faith at Marian University Preparatory School

-Faith at Marian University Preparatory School is ever-present and visible in the fabric of the school.
+Faith at MU Prep is ever-present and visible in the fabric of our school.
 It guides the way faculty, administration, staff, and students relate to one another and how visitors are welcomed into our community.
 We consider our faith in action in the following ways:

-- Our students and families are hyper-focused on what they love and value.
+• Our students and families are hyper-focused on what they love and value;

-- Our teachers are leaders of joy, integrity, knowledge, and care.
+• Our teachers are leaders of joy, integrity, knowledge, and care;

-- Our graduates cultivate these mindsets: master what you love, live life joyfully, lead with integrity, and apply your God-given talents for the greater good.
+• Our graduates cultivate these mindsets: master what you love, live life joyfully, lead with integrity, and apply your God-given talents for the greater good.

-In our pursuit to become a Catholic school, and in collaboration with parents and guardians as the primary educators, Marian University Preparatory School seeks to educate the whole child.
-We aim to uphold the standards and benchmarks of the National Catholic Education Association:
+In our pursuit to keep faith at the forefront of all we do, and in collaboration with parents and guardians as primary educators, we aim to uphold the standards and benchmarks of the National Catholic Education Association:

-- Mission and Catholic Identity
+• Mission and Catholic Identity

-- Governance and Leadership
+• Governance and Leadership

-- Academic Excellence
+• Academic Excellence

-- Operational Vitality
+• Operational Vitality

 Faith Curriculum